© 2020 ROI Hunter

 We have spent over one billion dollars on Facebook Ads, together with e-commerce clients from all over the world.
 Most of these clients have the same goal: scale their campaigns.
 Everybody wants to grow their business while keeping a profitable ROI.
 Over the years, we’ve seen most of the budgets shift to dynamic ads, because that’s where the potential for sustainable scaling lies.

 The biggest draw of dynamic ads lies in their “automatic” nature.
-It seems there is nothing to be set up: upload a catalog, set the budget and launch the ads; everything else is decided by the algorithms.
+It seems there is nothing to be set up: upload a catalogue, set the budget and launch the ads; everything else is decided by the algorithms.
 It either works for you or not.

 Well, that’s not what we’ve learned.
 When you really start to dig beneath the surface, there’s actually a lot you can influence, and once you’ve learned how to tweak the campaigns, the opportunity for growth in dynamic ads is pretty much endless.